tinwech/Boids/README.md

-# OpenGL Project Template
+# Boids Simulation

-This repository is a quick setup for an OpenGL project, including a Phong shader and a textured cat model.
+This project is a Boids simulation implemented in C++ using the OpenGL library.
+The simulation demonstrates the flocking behavior of birds and other animals based on the principles of emergent behavior and local interactions.

 ## For Windows